Blahah/blahah.github.io/_posts/2013-10-19-installing-transrate.md

 ## External dependencies

-Three programs, USEARCH, Bowtie2 and eXpress, are required by transrate.
+Three programs, USEARCH, Bowtie 2 and eXpress, are required by transrate.

 In order to install them, you need to put the executable program files in a directory on your computer, and then tell the computer where to find them.
 You do this by adding the location of the files to your PATH.
 PATH is an [environment variable]() that simply lists the places you have progams installed.
 When you run the Terminal, it loads the PATH and then any time you run a command, it searches all the directories listed in the PATH for the program whose name you have typed.